Race Information

 Dogs

-Sorry, but as the route passes through several fields where livestock may be present, including private land, unfortunately dogs are not permitted to accompany runners or walkers competing in the event.
+Sorry, but as the route passes through several areas where livestock may be present, and private land, unfortunately dogs are not permitted to accompany runners or walkers competing in the event.
+Please also note that only assistance dogs are permitted within the Scout HQ building.
+We ask that any dogs are on leads within the grounds, and please do not allow them to foul within this area as it is frequently used by the scout group for their outdoor activities.

 How to Enter